Mosleh92/MallQuest/DEPLOYMENT_GUIDE.md

 # Run migrations across shards
 alembic upgrade head
 ```
-Set `SHARD_COUNT` in your environment to control how many databases are
+Set `SHARD_COUNT` and optional `SHARD_STRATEGY` (defaults to `hash`) in your
+environment to control how many databases are created and how keys map to
-created.
-The application uses a hash of `user_id` to route queries to the
+shards.
+The application uses a hash of `user_id` by default.
+When using
-appropriate shard.
+`docker-compose` the included `scripts/init-shards.sh` script will create the
+required databases automatically.

 ### 4. Start Application
 ```bash